AmrAliDv/Model-Based/README.md

 # Hello, I'm Amr! 👋

-I graduated in 2023 with a degree in Electrical Engineering and have a strong enthusiasm for embedded systems and IoT technologies.
-I'm passionate about exploring innovative solutions and building projects that integrate hardware and software.
+I graduated in 2023 with a degree in Electrical Engineering.
+I'm passionate about embedded systems, motor control, and battery management systems (BMS), focusing on developing innovative hardware-software integrated solutions.

 ## About Me
 - 🎓 Degree: Electrical Engineering (2023)